qwaneu/qwaneu.github.io/_posts/2022-03-24-alexander.md

 Paul Dyson wrote down his story about how he met Christopher Alexander [in a series of tweets](https://twitter.com/pauldyson/status/1505137079600271363).

 Richard P. Gabriel's *Patterns of Software* book is [freely downloadable as a PDF](https://www.dreamsongs.com/Files/PatternsOfSoftware.pdf).

+Dorian Taylor wrote an [in-depth review of Alexanders work](https://dorian.substack.com/p/at-any-given-moment-in-a-process).
+He also provides a link to Alexander's [Patterns in Architecture talk](https://www.youtube.com/watch?v=98LdFA-_zfA) at the OOPSLA conference in 1996.